✦ Verified Surgical Specialists — Pune

 Significant — it affects my comfort, hygiene, or work

-• Grade 1–2 piles often respond well to dietary changes, fibre supplements, and topical medication
+• Your responses suggest symptoms are currently mild — early-stage piles often respond well to dietary changes and medication

-• A consultation will confirm your grade and rule out other causes of bleeding
+• A physical examination will confirm your grade and rule out other causes of bleeding

 • Non-surgical procedures like rubber band ligation or sclerotherapy may be all you need

-This is not a clinical diagnosis.
-A physical examination is needed to confirm your grade.
+This is a general indication based on your responses, not a clinical assessment.
+A physical examination is needed to confirm your condition.

 See the Process First